HubRise/website/content/apps/just-eat-flyt/en/push-catalog.md

   description: Find out how to push a catalog from HubRise to the Just Eat platform, how items and options are encoded, and which features are supported.
 ---

+---

+**IMPORTANT NOTE:** Once HubRise is connected, you should always update your menu through HubRise.
+If you ask Just Eat support to update it, the connection will be broken, and you will stop receiving orders.
+If this happens, simply proceed with a Manual Catalog Push to restore the connection.

+---

 Just Eat does not provide a back office to populate and customise the items in your menu.
 You can use Just Eat Flyt Bridge to push your HubRise catalog into your Just Eat store with a single click.

 You can also configure the bridge to push your catalog into the platform every time it is updated on HubRise.
 For more information, see [Catalog](/apps/just-eat-flyt/configuration#catalog).